 Etymologically, if synergism means “to work together,” it implies that salvation is by works.
 And that is emphatically not our position.
 On the contrary, we strongly believe in salvation by faith apart from works.

-We should reject that old terminology and come up with something better.
+Hence, we should reject this old terminology and come up with something better.